 Dr. Shoichet brings to the Board a deep knowledge of science, technology and innovation, previous board, corporate and public policy experience and an entrepreneurial spirit.
-She brings a unique perspective to the Board, building on her interdisciplinary research at the intersection of engineering, science and medicine where she is able to bring diverse groups together to solve common problems.
-Having started four companies and provided strategic advice to federal and provincial governments, Dr. Shoichet understands the importance of good governance.
-She has been an active, effective and engaged participant in all Board and Committee meetings, and has been busy with the affairs of the Company including as current member of the Compensation Committee.
-Dr. Shoichet was heavily involved with the oversight of the Company survived the crisis.
-The CGNC believes that Dr. Shoichet is a diligent independent director, as well as a responsible steward of the Company and, accordingly, recommends that shareholders vote FOR Dr. Shoichet's re-election.
+She brings a fresh perspective to the Board, building on her interdisciplinary research at the intersection of engineering, science and medicine where she is able to bring diverse groups together to solve common problems.
+Having started three companies and provided strategic advice to federal and provincial governments, Dr. Shoichet understands the importance of good governance.
+The CGNC believes that Dr. Shoichet will be a diligent independent director, as well as a responsible steward of the Company and, accordingly, recommends that shareholders vote FOR Dr. Shoichet's election.